datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Build

-The Makefile's _build_ target (default) downloads packages, updates the files that record these dependencies, creates many files, and runs code quality tests.
+The Makefile's _all_ target (default) downloads packages, updates the files that record these dependencies, creates many files, and runs code quality tests.

+To avoid unsolved build issues on Mac 10.9 (Mavericks), use the _app_ target instead.

-    NB: Don't panic if it seems to stall.
+    NB: Don't panic if the build seems to stall.
 (It does this while building lxml.)

 1. Bootstrap -- the repository is initialized by a script that must be compatible with the version of Buildout we use (currently 2.2).